HelloWorldLTY/AWGAN/README.md

 # News!
 The updated version of AWGAN with a new name ResPAN can be found here:https://github.com/AprilYuge/ResPAN.
+Now this paper has been accepted by *Bioinformatics*.

 # AWGAN
 Codes for paper: AWGAN: a powerful batch correction model for scRNA-seq data